rawmodel/framework/README.md

 **ValidationError(errors, message, code)**

-> Validation error class which holds information about invalid fields of a document.
+> A validation error class which holds information about invalid fields of a document.

 | Option | Type | Required | Default | Description
 |--------|------|----------|---------|------------